Pullman porter: History

 Prior to the 1860s, the concept of sleeping cars on railroads had not been widely developed.
 George Pullman pioneered sleeping accommodations on trains, and by the late 1860s, he was hiring only African-Americans to serve as porters.
 After the Civil War ended in 1865 Pullman knew that there was a large pool of former slaves who would be looking for work; he also had a very clear racial conception.
 He was aware that most Americans, unlike the wealthy, did not have personal servants in their homes.
 Pullman also knew the wealthy were accustomed to being served by a liveried waiter or butler, but to staff the Pullman cars with "properly humble" workers in uniform was something the American middle class had never experienced.
 Hence, part of the appeal of traveling on sleeping cars was, in a sense, to have an upper class experience.

 From the start, Pullman's ads promoting his new sleeper service featured these porters.
 Initially, they were one of the features that most clearly distinguished his carriages from those of competitors, but eventually nearly all would follow his lead, hiring African-Americans as porters, cooks, waiters and Red Caps (railway station porters).
 According to the Museum of the American Railroad:

 The Pullman Company was a separate business from the railroad lines.
 It owned and operated sleeping cars that were attached to most long-distance passenger trains.
 Pullman was essentially a chain of hotels on wheels ...
 Pullman provided a Porter (attendant) that prepared the beds in the evening and made them in the morning.
 Porters attended to additional needs such as room service from the dining car, sending and receiving telegrams, shining shoes, and valet service.

+While the pay was very low by the standards of the day, in an era of significant racial prejudice, being a Pullman porter was one of the best jobs available for African-American men.
+Thus, for black men, this could be seen as both an opportunity and a degrading experience, as porters were stereotyped as the servant class and took abuse from customers.